 Some players have an innate ability to score touchdowns.
 With regression the narrative of his second year, A.J.
 Brown proved his rookie campaign was no fluke.
 Battling through a pair of injuries, Brown recorded 70 receptions on 106 targets for 1,075 yards and 11 touchdowns.
 The only thing that limits his production is his target total.

-The Titans brought in former Rams WR Josh Reynolds to patch their receiver room.
+Additionally, the Titans brought in former Rams WR Josh Reynolds to patch their receiver room.
 In four years, Reynolds started 24 games and amassed 1,450 yards and 9 touchdowns.
 His 618 yards last season were a career-best.
-I fully expect the Titans to add another WR to their depth chart during the NFL Draft.

 After Taylor Lewan tore his ACL, Mike Vrabel slid Smith inline due to his value as a blocker.
 The benefactor of this change was Anthony Firkser.
 He set career-highs last season with 39 receptions for 387 yards and a score.